esasar/sandwich-shop/README.md

 ## Order status updates

 There are `5` possible states for the order.
 Initially it is set to as `ordered` and added to `message-queue-A`.
 On succesful `ack` it is changed to `inQueue` and `failed` otherwise.
 When `server-b` begins processing the order, order status is set to `received` and added to `message-queue-B`.
 When processing is done, the status is set to `ready` and added to `message-queue-B`.

-Considerations:
-* If `server-A` fails to receive messages from `message-queue-B`, order status will not be updated correctly

 ## Sequence diagram of backend